ZhaiLab-SUSTech/Termination_project/README.md

 - This command will create a enviroment: `termination_env`

-- FLEPSeq2 enviroment is required
+- FLEPSeq enviroment is required https://github.com/ZhaiLab-SUSTech/flep_seq2_polya_analysis
-  https://github.com/ZhaiLab-SUSTech/flep_seq2_polya_analysis

 - Termination_landscape enviroment is required